Supporting Local Missions

 In a nutshell, that is what “Feeding Our Friends” is all about.

-A faithful group of volunteers has been making this happen week-in and week-out for over twenty years.
+A faithful group of volunteers has been making this happen week-in and week-out for over thirty years.
 When the ministry began, volunteers were delivering 40-45 meals, which has grown over the years to the current number.
 Those receiving meals are referred to the church through friends or by social service agencies.

 While most of the recipients are elderly, not all of them are.
 And not all of the needs are financial.
 According to Pam Hembree: